-It is March the 1st today – and it seems to have ‘come in like a lamb’.
+March on Mull… it is the 1st today – and it seems to have ‘come in like a lamb’.
 It was beautifully sunny most of the day and the sun was warm.
 I found a first primrose in the field below the Treshnish Cottages, as we walked the dogs this afternoon.
-We didn’t see the Orcas that Ewan fro Nature Scotland saw not that far from here.
+We didn’t see the Orcas that Ewan from Nature Scotland saw not that far from here.
 But hey ho, can’t win them all..

 Tonight, early evening, the skies came alive with the strongest Aurora Borealis we have seen in a long time.
 I think it might almost be a year since we saw a display like this evening!
 For the first time this winter I decided to go over to Croig and see if I could catch some colour on the high tide.

 I hadn’t ever experienced aurora with rain before, but I got quite wet on my first attempt.
 The rain clouds soon moved off and the skies cleared again.